matthew-dailey/matthew-dailey.github.io/_posts/2016-10-10-interview-reading-material.markdown

 # Example - Slack's engineering walkthrough

 As Lettvin and Matasano explained, there is no advantage in keeping the interview process a secret.
 Slack has taken that principle to heart and wrote a great blog post in May 2016 about [their hiring process](https://slack.engineering/a-walkthrough-guide-to-finding-an-engineering-job-at-slack-dc07dd7b0144).
 It works as a great template for implementing this at your own company.

+# What next?

+I want to keep adding to the reading list each time I find another interesting article in this space.
+This is by no means an exhaustive list, just the articles I've had time to read and take notes on.

+Have another hiring article you love that I missed?
+Have critical thoughts on these or my analysis?
+[Let me know](https://twitter.com/matthew_dailey1), I always want to try improving, especially on a subject I know so little about.